MarquezProject/marquez/README.md

 ## Configuration

-To run Marquez, you will have to define `config.yml`.
-The [configuration]((https://dropwizard.readthedocs.io/en/latest/manual/configuration.html)) file is passed to the application and used to specify your database connection.
+To run Marquez, you will have to define `config.yml` (see [reference](https://www.dropwizard.io/1.3.5/docs/manual/configuration.html)).
+The configuration file is passed to the application and used to specify your database connection.
 When creating your database, we recommend calling it `marquez`.
 Please copy `config.example.yml`:

 ```bash
 $ cp config.example.yml config.yml